snowdriftcoop/snowdrift/BUILD.md

 ### Arch Linux

-Install Git, PostgreSQL, and Stack by running this command as `root`:
+Install Git, PostgreSQL, Stack and Make by running this command as `root`:

-    pacman -S git postgresql stack
+    pacman -S git postgresql stack make

 Arch also requires installation of the ncurses5-compat-libs package, found in the AUR.
 If you are unsure how to install from the AUR, please refer to the